BXYMartin/MIPS-OS/README.md

  Within `mm/pmap.c`, a self-mapping page table is implemented.
 Size per page is set to 4KB for the convenience of self-mapping.
 The map above is the key to the whole architecture.

  Just like linux, the memory space is divided into 4 segments.
 For those above `0x80000000`, they are accessible only in kernel mode.
 The kseg0 memory space is a direct mapping for physical memory.
 The corresponding relationship of addresses is shown below for reference.

 ![image](https://github.com/BXYMartin/MIPS-OS/blob/master/imgs/Addr-Translation.png)

- The MIPS architecture also treat different part of the memory differen
+ The MIPS architecture also treat different part of the memory differently, using cache or TLB mechanism.

  ![image](https://github.com/BXYMartin/MIPS-OS/blob/master/imgs/MIPS-Architecture.png)

  To get a better understanding of `pmap.c`, I print the call-stack of the main function.

  ![image](https://github.com/BXYMartin/MIPS-OS/blob/master/imgs/Pmap-Callstack.png)

 ## Process Management